Prothrombin Time and International Normalized Ratio (PT/INR)

 For people taking warfarin, most laboratories report PT results that have been adjusted to the INR.
 These people should have an INR of 2.0 to 3.0 for basic “blood-thinning” needs.
 For some who have a high risk of a blood clot, the INR needs to be higher – about 2.5 to 3.5.

-The test result for a PT depends on the method used, with results measured in seconds and compared to the normal range established and maintained by the laboratory that performs the test.
+For individuals who are not taking warfarin, the reference range for a PT depends on the method used, with results measured in seconds and compared to the normal range established and maintained by the laboratory that performs the test.
 This normal range represents an average value of healthy people who live in that area and will vary somewhat from lab to lab.
 Someone who is not taking warfarin would compare their PT test result to the normal range provided with the test result by the laboratory performing the test.

 Interpretation of PT and PTT in Patients with a Bleeding or Clotting Syndrome